ballinloughdentalcare/ballinloughdentalcare/views/treatments.md

 Restoration is a term used in dentistry to describe restoring the function of the tooth by replacing missing or damaged tooth structure.
 Restorations are classified as either:

-Direct- The restoration is fabricated, or made inside the mouth, ie. composite or amalgam fillings.
+Direct: The restoration is fabricated, or made inside the mouth, ie. composite or amalgam fillings.

-Indirect- The restoration is made outside of the mouth, ie. crowns, bridges, implants, inlays, onlays.
+Indirect: The restoration is made outside of the mouth, ie. crowns, bridges, implants, inlays, onlays.
 Common           materials used are gold, porcelain, and zirconia.

 Crown & Bridgework